ambrop72/aprinter/README.md

 ### Bed probing and correction

 When bed height probing is enabled, a list of corrdinates of the probe points needs to be defined, along with other parameters such as starting height and speeds.
 The configuration editor should provide sufficient information for configuring bed probing.
-Bed probing is initiated using `M32`.
+Bed probing is initiated using `G32`.
 The resulting height measurements will be printed to the console.

 Automatic height correction is supported as long as the Z axis is involved in the coordinate transform (e.g. on delta, but not on cartesinan machines; this limitation may be removed in the future).
-Issuing `M32 A` will perform bed probing and apply corrections.
-The active corrections may be viewed using `M937`, and reset using `M938`.
+When correction is enabled, `G32` will apply corrections after probing; `G32 D` will inhibit applying corrections.
+The active corrections may be viewed using `M937`, and reset using `M561`.

 Correction may be either linear or quadratic.
 If quadratic correction is enabled in the configuration editor, a runtime configuration parameter (ProbeQuadrCorrEnabled) switches between linear and quadratic.
 Note, a correction is always applied on top of the existing correction, and a linear correction on top of a quadratic correction is still a quadratic correction.